Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 #### To make Video call -

-Similar to audio calls you can make video calls as well , just pass fourth paarameter of call funtion as `true`
+Similar to audio calls you can make video calls as well, just pass the fourth parameter of call function as `true`

 ```java
 	Mesibo.UserProfile userProfile = new Mesibo.UserProfile();